Zzanetiite/job-title-normaliser/README.md

 ## Assumptions

-* It is out of scope to match titles with the same semantic meaning but completely different letters (natural language processing).
-E.g., “developer” and “engineer”.
-The task timeframe does not allow for a large amount of effort.
-This could be implemented using alternate names and primary names, or by ML, taxonomy.
 * If there’s no match, it’s OK to return an empty string.
-* It’s OK to add more job titles to the given table.
-* This demo does not need to cover an extensive set of use cases, e.g., job title and prefix lists are short.
 * Duplicate/repeated words are ignored when comparing job titles.
 * 75% similarity score is a good enough threshold.
-* 60% cosine + 40% fuzzy score isa good enough distribution of weights.
 * Special characters like C++, C#, .NET are supported by the Normaliser.